 - Serve as a mentor and resource to club members, sharing expertise and making recommendations without taking over the student leaders' roles. - Encourage the students to think independently and creatively within the group. - Attend club meetings regularly. - Provide direction and education, where needed, with parliamentary procedure, goal setting, meeting facilitation, and communication. - Maintain an awareness of the organization's activities. - Chaperone or arrange for chaperone for any off-campus trips or events. - Establish parameters for students on trips, making them aware that the standards of conduct in the Student Handbook apply to any campus-sponsored trips. - Ensure that appropriate forms are completed for budget, travel, and waivers for traveling students. - Explain and clarify applicable policies, procedures, and liability issues. - Assist with monitoring through proper tracking of expenditures and funds received via fundraising efforts.
-Ensure that a means of tracking funding and use thereof exists within the club structure. - Alert the Dean of Student Success to any concerns and report any criminal offenses and any violations of state, local, or college policies. - Work with the group to recruit new members. - Attend Semi-Annual Club Summits One in the fall semester to discuss plans for the academic year, also one in the spring to check progress.
+Ensure that a means of tracking funding and use thereof exists within the club structure. - Alert the Dean of Student Success to any concerns and report any criminal offenses and any violations of state, local, or college policies. - Work with the group to recruit new members. - Attend Annual Club Summit One in the fall semester to discuss plans for the academic year.